Megadermatidae

 Megadermatidae, or false vampire bats, are a family of bats found from central Africa, eastwards through southern Asia, and into Australia.
 They are relatively large bats, ranging from 6.5 cm to 14 cm in head-body length.
 They have large eyes, very large ears and a prominent nose-leaf.
 They have a wide membrane between the hind legs, or uropatagium, but no tail.
-Many species are a drab brown in color, but some are white, bluish-grey or even olive-green, helping to camouflage them against their preferred roosting environments.
+Many species are a drab brown, but some are white, bluish-grey or even olive-green, helping to camouflage them against their preferred roosting environments.

 They are primarily insectivorous, but will also eat a wide range of small vertebrates.